Writing and Communication Center

 Frequently Asked Questions

 Yes, absolutely!
 If you need general help with issues of organization, clarity, grammar, style, and citation, you can always make an appointment with any of our consultants.
-Graduate students looking for more specialized help have the option of booking an appointment with our graduate assistant, graduate writing coordinator, staff specialist, or faculty director.
-Our graduate writing coordinator is also available to help with dissertation and thesis manuscript formatting.
+Graduate students looking for more specialized help have the option of booking an appointment with our graduate assistants, graduate writing specialist, or faculty director.
+Our graduate writing specialist is also available to help with dissertation and thesis manuscript formatting.

 Our real time consultations take place within the appointment that you created in our WCONLNE appointment system.
 The default setup allows you and your consultant to communicate using videoconferencing technology and a shared whiteboard where you can upload your paper.
 We also have a chat feature for sharing links or for communicating if audio is not a viable option.
 Your consultant will probably begin the session by asking questions about your writing project, and they may also want to go over the assignment/rubric from your instructor.
 If you have a draft, you’ll read through it together—possibly aloud, which can help you hear and identify issues in your writing.
 Your consultant will ask you questions, make suggestions, and respond as an experienced reader.
 You’ll be a participant in the conversation too.
 Feel free to ask questions, think aloud, take notes, and begin your revision process.
 Your consultant may direct you to resources that may be of use to you.
 By the end of your consultation, your work might not be perfect, but you will definitely leave with a solid plan for completing or revising your work.